Kids Wine

 Are your wines more in the $240 price range?
 Each sip of those is worth

-$10, which could have saved the lives of 50 children or fed 18 of them for
+$10, which could have saved 50 children or fed 2 of them for

 a month and nourished them to health.
 The whole bottle would have saved over

-Look at the woman in the photo.
-That filthy water she is collecting - one in
+See the woman in the photo above?
+That filthy, muddy water she is collecting - one in

 which you wouldn't wash your feet - is for her family, including her

 drink.
-At first, $20 wines impress the senses.
-But if you start to drink $100 wines, $20 wines no longer impress.
+At first, $20 bottles impress the palate.
+But if you start to drink $100

 That doesn't mean your taste buds are happier, but just that you need to spend more money to keep them happy.

-So why not just stay with $20 wines?
+So why not just stay with the $20 choices?
 Instead of

 them?
 Instead of